kelechi055/bucket/README.md

 > [!TIP]
 > This project was built with a focus on real-world usability.
 Whether you're a summer intern or just exploring a new city — **Bucket** makes planning adventures fun, personalized, and effortless.

+>[!NOTE]
+> Bucket is not fully responsive on mobile due to time constraints; it's best used on desktop.

 > [!CAUTION]
 > Still polishing things!
 Expect frequent changes as we work toward the full release.